JuanJoZP/numerical_analysis/README.md

 Easy to use programming interface.

 ## Get Started
-To be accessible to MATLAB, the folder `+Algorithms` must be on the MATLAB path.
+To be accessible to MATLAB, the folder `+methods` must be on the MATLAB path.
 In the MATLAB command window run:
 ```
 addpath('+Algorithms')
 savepath